Before the Rovers...

 To be romantic… it started on “The Mountain.”

-In 2008 a massive relocation of the Appalachian Trail in Bear Mountain State Park, NY was in its second year of what was to be a decade long super project.
-With 5 major partners managed by the New York-New Jersey Trail Conference (and others listed below), the work would involve the installation of over 1,200 five foot long, 800 pound stone steps to the summit of Bear Mountain to improve the sustainability of the crumbling trail, and increase accessibility to the parks hundreds of thousands of visitors.
-Each stone would be harvested from native rock onsite; split, shaped and flown hundreds of feet on wire ropes as they weaved their through the tree canopy and over cliffs before getting lowered into place.
+In 2008 a massive relocation of the Appalachian Trail in Bear Mountain State Park, NY was in its second year of what was to be a decade long endeavor.
+With 5 major partners managed by the New York-New Jersey Trail Conference, the work would involve the installation of over 1,200 five foot long, 800 pound stone steps to the summit of Bear Mountain to improve the sustainability of the crumbling trail, and increase accessibility for the parks hundreds of thousands of visitors.
+Stone would be harvested from native rock onsite; split, shaped and flown hundreds of feet on high lines as they weaved their way through the tree canopy and over cliffs before getting lowered into place.
 Once there, they would be honed further by hammer and chisel till they fit seamlessly into the ancient geological landscape around them.
 Stone retaining walls between these staircases would support walking surfaces for hundreds of feet; periodically tying into monolithic stones that had been left there since the glaciers receded.
-Sections of these walls would hug sheer bedrock, their base stones pinned in place, as their walls emerged skyward from the mountains face.
+Sections of these walls would hug sheer bedrock, their base stones pinned in place, as their walls emerged from the mountains face.
 The job, to put it plainly, was enormous.

-Yet despite this enormity, volunteers were welcomed to train and work alongside the professional builders who led the construction effort.
-This would be the most striking difference between the stonework on the Bear Mountain Trails Project and every other technical trail work project of a similar scale, the inclusion of volunteers with little to no experience.
+Despite the magnitude of the job itself, something even more special was taking place, as volunteers were welcomed to train and work alongside the professional trail builders who led this construction effort.
+This would be the most striking difference between the stonework on the Bear Mountain Trails Project and every other technical trail project of a similar scale; the inclusion of volunteers with little to no experience.

-I arrived on the project in March of 2008 as one of these volunteers.
-I had recently departed from my career in the film industry and like many who've had trail work find them, desired a change in my life.
+I had arrived on the project in March of 2008 as one of these volunteers.
+I had recently departed from my career in the film industry and like many who have found trail work, desired a change in my life.

 Scrambling up the mountain with the rest of the volunteers on orientation day, we came upon on a lone trail builder nestled away in the middle of the boulder field.
 It seemed so odd to run into anybody that my mind struggled to understand what was happening.